pupil-labs/pupil-docs/src/invisible/explanation/data-streams.md

 The scene camera is attached to the left temple of the Pupil Invisible glasses.
 It records video at 30 Hz and 1088x1080px resolution with a field of view of 82°x82°.

 The scene camera is detachable and can be removed and re-attached freely even during a recording.
 Scene video capture will automatically resume as soon as the camera is attached again.

-TODO image of scene camera
-TODO example of scene image?

 ## Audio
 A microphone is integrated into the scene camera module, such that audio can be recorded if the scene camera is connected.
 Recorded audio will be part of the resulting scene video.